 The center environment is arguably the most common and straightforward way to center content horizontally in LaTeX.
 It’s a block-level environment, meaning it affects all content within its \begin{center} and \end{center} tags.
 This makes it incredibly versatile for centering paragraphs, lists, equations, figures, and even entire sections.

-• Paragraph Breaking: Each line or paragraph within the center environment will be individually centered.
-If you have multiple paragraphs, they will all be centered independently.
+centerenvironment will be individually centered.
+If you have multiple paragraphs, they will all be centered independently. - Common Use Cases:

-• Centering figures and tables when they are placed as floating objects.
-While \centering within figure or table is often preferred, center also works.
+- Centering figures and tables when they are placed as floating objects.
+While

 The \centering Command: In-line and Environment-Specific Centering